Abdurrahman-Salah-ad-Din/graduation-project/README.md

 This project is licensed under the [Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 International License](LICENSE).
 You may not use this work for commercial purposes, and any derivative works must be shared under the same terms.

-© 2025 Abdurrahman Salah ad‑Din
+© 2025 Abdurrahman Salah ad‑Din, Ali Muhammed